 In MS, the myelin protective sheath that covers the nerve cells is broken down by immune complexes that are embedded in it.
-Serracor-NK,Serrra RX80 and other proteolytic enzymes break down the destructive immune complexes and can dramatically reduce MS symptoms.
-While regeneration of damaged tissue is not possible, regular supplementation with enzymes has been documented to halt the progress of degeneration associated with most stages of MS.
+Serracor-NK,Serrra RX80 and other proteolytic enzymes encourage a healthy inflammatory system.
+While regeneration of damaged tissue is not possible, regular supplementation with enzymes has been documented promote a variety of health benefits for most stages of MS.

 In addition to the localized effect on the immune complexes embedded in the myelin, there are several other benefits of proteolytic enzyme supplementation:

 Their anti-inflammatory action works on all circulating immune complexes, not just the ones in the myelin.
 This action reduces inflammation in all soft and connective tissues of the body such as internal organs, eyes, skin, muscles, tendons, fascia, joint capsules, blood vessels, etc. All of these various tissues benefit from the reduction of inflammation.